CodeChitra/AppliTracker/README.md

-# CareerNavigator - Your Career, Your Control
+# AppliTracker - Your Career, Your Control

-CareerNavigator is a web application that helps users track their job applications and visualize their progress through interactive graphs.
+AppliTracker is a web application that helps users track their job applications and visualize their progress through interactive graphs.

 ## Tech Stack